 - Equity Units and Extended Market Units – These investments represent interests in broadly diversified domestic stock funds.
 The return of the small- and mid-capitalization stocks in the Extended Market Units fund generally have fluctuated more than those of the large-capitalization stocks in the Equity Units fund.

 - International Equity Units – This fund offers diversification outside the U.S. Its return may fluctuate independently of that of Equity Units or Extended Market Units and can be used to balance the risk of investing in U.S. stocks alone.
-Because this fund is subject to risk based on conditions in other parts of the world, including government actions and currency fluctuations, returns may vary more widely than that of Equity Units or Extended Market Units.
+Because this fund is subject to risk based on conditions in other parts of the world, including government actions and currency fluctuations, returns may vary more widely than those of Equity Units or Extended Market Units.

 - Balanced Fund Units – This fund is the most broadly diversified investment option because each unit represents an investment in a combination of Equity Units, Extended Market Units, International Equity Units, and Bond Units.
-This diversification may result in less fluctuation of returns over time than that of other stock-based investment options individually.
+This diversification may result in less fluctuation of returns over time than those of other stock-based investment options individually.
 However, during periods of strong stock market returns, the Balanced Fund Units may have lower returns than those of the all-stock investment options.

 - ExxonMobil Stock – With an investment in ExxonMobil stock, you have the potential risks and rewards of investing in a single stock.
 As a shareholder, the return on your investment depends on the performance of Exxon Mobil Corporation.
 It is therefore considered a non-diversified investment.
 Keep in mind that investing all your assets in any single stock typically carries higher risk than a more diversified portfolio of investments.
-See more on diversification in section on Investment Considerations.
+See more on diversification in the section on Investment Considerations.

-The Savings Plan website at http://xomsavings.voya.com and the Savings Telephone Service (STS) at 877-966-4015 are available for account information and transactions.
+The Savings Plan website at http://xomsavings.voya.com and the Savings Plan Telephone Service (STS) at 877-966-4015 are available for account information and transactions.